 “You are my husband,” Tola replied gently, “No matter what happened you are still my husband and I love you… I can’t leave you now”.

 He said nothing and turned round to face Nike again praying and hoping she could come out of her state of coma.

 Nike sensed their presence and heard them, but she…couldn’t move.
-She felt stuck in an unknown dimension like a time quantum; she remembered her daughter Madina… she could see her laughing innocently, she was so pretty, so angelic.
-She saw herself in the hospital when Madina died, the feeling of lose came rushing back to her, her eyes watered but no tears came out and then she remembered Segun, her thoughts softened she felt like she was in paradise with him and Madina, god, they were so happy, happier than they had ever been, she liked it here, this was definitely heaven; she could feel herself drifting out of this strange and she fought weakly not to let it go as she drifted slowly back into reality.
+She felt stuck in an unknown dimension like a time quantum; Remembered her daughter Madina… she could see her laughing innocently.
+Madina was so pretty, so angelic.
+She saw herself in the hospital when Madina died, the feeling of loss came rushing back to her, her eyes watered but no tears came out and then she remembered Segun, her thoughts softened she felt like she was in paradise with him and Madina, god, they were so happy, happier than they had ever been, she liked it here, this was definitely heaven; could feel herself drifting out of this strange and she fought weakly not to let it go as she drifted slowly back into reality.